amijafari/plugin.audio.radiojavan/README.md

 # Radio Javan Kodi Plugin
-This is a [Kodi](https://kodi.tv/) plugin for the Iranian Music Application Radio Javan.
+This is a [Kodi](https://kodi.tv/) plugin for the Iranian music source [Radio Javan](https://radiojavan.com/).
 This is a work in progress and now some general features is implemented.

 Features:
 * Account Login